openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 9: Light on time hysteresis

 time to keep the light on without motion
-After turn on the lighting, setting the delay time to turn off the lighting when the PIR motion is not
+<p&gtAfter turn on the lighting, setting the delay time to turn off the lighting when the PIR motion is not<br /&gtdetected.
-detected.
 8 seconds per tick, default tick is 4 (32 seconds).
-0 means never send turn off light command.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+0 means never send turn off light command.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```4```.